API

 List session messages by session id.

 Repeat `session_id` in the query string for each session you want to fetch.
 Use `limit_per_session` to cap rows per session.
+If different appIds reused the same session id, pass `appId` to prevent cross-app raw session mixing.

 Headers